Flour Massacre: Background

-On 18 February, the World Food Programme attempted to continue deliveries to the north, but desperate people in southern Gaza took most of the food.
+On 18 February, the World Food Programme (WFP) attempted to continue deliveries to the north, but desperate people in southern Gaza took most of the food.
 According to the United Nations in a report on 27 February more than half a million people in Gaza are on the brink of famine, with the UN World Food Programme warning of a real prospect of famine by May 2024.
 International aid groups have reported people in northern Gaza are already facing near famine levels of hunger.
-The Gaza Health Ministry has reported that northern Gaza is already in famine.
+The Gaza Health Ministry (GHM) has reported that northern Gaza is already in famine.
 Medical officials have reported a "significant number" of children have died due to malnutrition, and Palestinians in Gaza City have been eating grass and animal feed to survive.
-During February 2024, only 2,300 aid trucks entered the Gaza Strip, about half the number that entered in January and far below the 500 trucks per day before the war began.
-A spokesperson for the Palestine Red Crescent Society stated, "The lack of civil order contributed to around a 50 percent decrease in the total number of aid trucks entering Gaza in February."
-An Egyptian aid truck driver described people climbing and smashing aid trucks to take supplies, adding that there is a risk for drivers "because they are not secured at all."
+During February 2024, only 2,300 aid trucks entered the Gaza Strip, averaging 82 per day, about half the number that entered in January and far below the 500 trucks per day before the war began.
+A spokesperson for the Palestine Red Crescent Society (PRCS) stated: "The lack of civil order contributed to around a 50 percent decrease in the total number of aid trucks entering Gaza in February".
+An Egyptian aid truck driver described people climbing and smashing aid trucks to take supplies, adding that there is a risk for drivers "because they are not secured at all".

 Prior to the attack, there were multiple reports of Israeli attacks on humanitarian aid convoys and aid seekers.
-On 25 January 2024, the Gaza Health Ministry reported an Israeli attack on aid seekers had killed 20 and wounded 150.
+On 25 January 2024, the Gaza Health Ministry (GHM) reported an Israeli attack on aid seekers had killed 20 and wounded 150.
 On 5 February, Israel bombed a truck loaded with food headed toward northern Gaza.
 On 6 February, Israeli forces opened fire on people waiting for food aid trucks in Gaza City.
 The UN Office for the Coordination of Humanitarian Affairs (OCHA) stated it was the fifth report of Israel firing upon people waiting for humanitarian aid.
 On 20 February, at least one Palestinian civilian was killed while waiting to receive humanitarian aid.
 An Al Jazeera report on 27 February had found people seeking aid had faced "consistent" attacks by Israeli forces.
 The day before the attack, medical sources in Gaza City had reported that three people were killed while waiting for aid on al-Rashid Street.

 The Israeli Coordinator of Government Activities in the Territories (COGAT) stated that the first convoys carrying food to northern Gaza in a month had started that week, and that 31 trucks carrying food had entered northern Gaza the previous day.
 The UN was not involved in organising these convoys.
-Hani Mahmoud, a journalist in Gaza, said of the trucks that had reached northern Gaza: "Compared with the needs of the 600,000 people there, that is nothing."
+Hani Mahmoud, a journalist in Gaza, said of the trucks that had reached northern Gaza: "Compared with the needs of the 600,000 people there, that is nothing".